budavarapu/QAonPDF/README.md

 ## Features

 ### App1-QandA-using-curl
 - **Interact with App Using POST/GET**: This version of the app allows you to interact with the application via HTTP POST and GET requests.
-You can upload a PDF, provide questions, and specify a Slack channel to receive the answers.
+Users must provide path to PDF along with questions, and specify a Slack channel to post the questions and answers.

 ### App1-QandA-using-GUI
 - **Perform Q&A Using Tkinter-Based GUI**: This version of the app provides a graphical user interface (GUI) using Tkinter.
-Users can upload a PDF, enter questions, and view answers in a user-friendly interface.
+Users can upload a PDF, enter questions, and view answers on a slack channel.

 ## Approach